dhopp1/local_rag_llm/README.md

 In addition to the libraries in the `requirements.txt`, [Postgres SQL](https://www.postgresql.org/) and [pgvector](https://github.com/pgvector/pgvector) need to be installed on your system.

 # Quick usage
 If you want to use RAG, first you have to have Postgres running.
-E.g., on Mac, `brew services start postgresql` from the command line.
+E.g., on Mac, `brew services start postgresql` from the command line, on Windows `pg_ctl -D "C:\Program Files\PostgreSQL\16\data" start`, depending on where you installed Postgres.
 You then need to make sure you have created the users/roles you will enter later on in Postgres.
-E.g., `psql postgres` from the command line, then in SQL:
+E.g., `psql postgres` from the command line (`psql -U postgres` in Windows), then in SQL:

 ```SQL
 CREATE ROLE <user> WITH LOGIN PASSWORD '<password>';ALTER ROLE <user> SUPERUSER;